Three Ways to Embrace Differences in Marriage

 Don’t just tell your husband that you love him today.
 Tell him some of the reasons you love him.

-Don’t miss my team members’ posts on embracing differences in marriage.
+Also, don’t miss my team members’ posts on embracing differences in marriage.
 You can find them here:

 - Darlene Schacht at Time-Warp Wife